 Class A common stock offered by us 3,700,000 shares Class A common stock offered by the selling stockholders 1,406,113 shares Option to purchase additional shares of Class A common stock offered by us 765,916 shares.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.
 Class A common stock to be outstanding after this offering 11,293,655 shares (or 12,059,571 shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
 Class B common stock to be outstanding after this offering 24,598,497 shares Total Class A and Class B common stock to be outstanding after this offering 35,892,152 shares (or 36,658,068 shares if the underwriters exercise their option to purchase additional shares of Class A common stock in full).
 Voting rights We have two classes of common stock, Class A and Class B common stock.
 The rights of holders of Class A and Class B common stock are identical, except voting and conversion rights.
 Each share of Class A common stock is entitled to one vote.
 Each share of Class B common stock is entitled to 20 votes and is convertible at any time into one share of Class A common stock.
 The holders of our outstanding Class B common stock will hold 97.8% of the voting power of our outstanding capital stock following this offering, with our directors, executive officers, and 5% stockholders and their respective affiliates holding approximately 91.5% of the voting power.
 These holders will have the ability to control the outcome of matters submitted to our stockholders for approval, including the election of our directors and the approval of any change of control transaction.
 See the section titled "Description of Capital Stock" for additional information.
-Use of proceeds We estimate that that we will receive net proceeds from this offering of approximately \$335.9 million (or \$406.2 million if the underwriters exercise their option to purchase additional shares of Class A common stock in full), based upon an assumed initial public offering price of \$97.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Use of proceeds We estimate that that we will receive net proceeds from this offering of approximately \$351.9 million (or \$425.6 million if the underwriters exercise their option to purchase additional shares of Class A common stock in full), based upon the initial public offering price of \$102.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any proceeds from the sale of shares of Class A common stock offered by the selling stockholders.
 The principal purposes of this offering are to increase our capitalization and financial flexibility and to create a public market for our Class A common stock.
 We currently intend to use the net proceeds from this offering for general corporate purposes, including working capital, operating expenses, and capital expenditures.
 We will have broad discretion in the way that we use the net proceeds of this offering.
 See the section titled "Use of Proceeds" for additional information.